pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

     ionic run windows

+### Testing the app on a browser

-Please note that you can also test your application in the browser using the serve command:
+One of the cool features of Ionic is that you can also test your application **in the browser** using the serve command:

     ionic serve

-Then, using your browser, visit [http:localhost:8200](http:localhost:8200).
+Then, in a browser of your choice, visit [http:localhost:8200](http:localhost:8200).

 ## Conclusion

-So we have seen how to use the InAppBrowser Cordova plugin with Ionic 2+ and Ionic Native to add an in app browser which can be used for different things such as opening external URLs, adding third party authentication to your app or implementing any services which need to connect to external gateways etc.
+This guide covered using the InAppBrowser Cordova plugin with Ionic 2+ and Ionic Native to add an in-app browser that can open external URLs, add third party authentication to your app or implement services that need to connect to external gateways.
+As seen by the quick solution presented in this tutorial, using the plugin and the Ionic framework streamlines a process that would otherwise be time-intensive.

+Thanks for reading this tutorial!
+I hope you found it both informative and interesting.
+Please drop your feedback in the discussion section below.
+I look forward to seeing your apps (and in-app browsers) on an app store soon!